Innovation and Technology Support Programme (ITSP)

 Application

 ITSP (Platform & Seed) invites applications for funding once a year.
-The application period in 2023 is 24 July 2023 to 27 October 2023.
+The application period in 2024/25 is 25 November 2024 to 28 February 2025.
 Applications from R&D Centres1 will be accepted all year round.
-Please read the following documents before submitting an application:

 Assessment